Cathedral of the Immaculate Conception (Burlington, Vermont)

-The Cathedral of the Immaculate Conception in Burlington, Vermont, United States, is the former cathedral church of the Catholic Diocese of Burlington.
-The building is located at 20 Pine Street with grounds bounded by Pearl, St. Paul and Cherry Streets.
+The Cathedral of the Immaculate Conception in Burlington, Vermont, United States, was the former cathedral church of the Catholic Diocese of Burlington.
+The building was located at 20 Pine Street with grounds bounded by Pearl, St. Paul and Cherry Streets.
 In 2018, it was announced that the building would no longer serve as a Catholic church.
-The building is presently vacant, and in June 2019 it was listed for sale by Donahue & Associates.
+After sitting vacant, and listed for sale, the diocese sought and received a permit for its demolition, which began in 2025.
+The Church was demolished in September 2025.

 History

 The parish was founded as St. Mary's in 1830.
 The parish church that was built in 1841 became the pro-cathedral when the diocese was established in 1852.

 1867 cathedral

 Construction of the first Immaculate Conception Cathedral began in 1862 and continued until 1867.
 Progress was slowed because of the American Civil War.
 The Chapel of St. Patrick, which was located behind the cathedral, was completed first.
 The Gothic Revival cathedral built of locally quarried redstone was designed by prominent Brooklyn, New York architect Patrick Keely.
 Other local materials used in its construction were marble and slate from around Rutland and limestone from the Isle La Motte.
 It was the first Catholic church building in New England that was designed, built, and dedicated as a cathedral.

 The church was consecrated on December 8, 1867, by Bishop Louis de Goesbriand without a completed tower.
 It was finished in 1904 under the direction of Bishop John Michaud who also commissioned the statue of Notre Dame de Lourdes that was placed on top of its blunted spire.
 The statue was composed of vulcanized copper covered with gold leaf and stood 14 ft tall.
 The altar in the cathedral had to be reset in 1936 after vibrations from traffic on the surrounding streets caused it to sink.
 A major interior renovation was undertaken in 1949 in preparation for the diocesan centennial.

 This church served as the diocesan cathedral until it was destroyed by arson on March 13, 1972.
 While firefighters tried to contain the blaze, the bell tower collapsed shortly after midnight.
 Timothy Austin confessed to the police that he set the fire.
 He later pleaded innocent by reason of insanity and was sent for treatment at the state hospital.